Habib Bourguiba: 1945–1949: Journey in Middle East

 Upon the disinterest of the members of Arab League for Maghrebi struggle, while the war in Palestine was the center of all attention and efforts, the union of different nationalist movements seemed to be the better way to get their requests heard.
 But soon, divisions appeared among Tunisians, Moroccan and Algerians, preventing common agreements.
 On 31 May 1947, the arrival of Abdelkrim al-Khattabi from exile revived the movement.
 Under his impulse, the committee of liberation of North Africa was founded on 5 January 1948.
 The values of the committee were Islam, Pan-arabism and total independence of Maghreb with the refusal of any concessions with the colonizer.
 Headed by Khattabi, designated president for life, Bourguiba was secretary-general.
 However, despite the status of the Moroccan leader, the committee was not as successful as the Office of Arab Maghreb.
 Obsessed by the Palestinian issue, the leaders of the Arab League were refusing to support the Maghrebi issue, whose problems deepened with a financial crisis.

 While Khattabi favored an armed struggle, Bourguiba was strongly opposed, defending the autonomy of the Tunisian nationalism, which soon divided the Maghrebi committee.
 His moderate ideas made him infamous among the other members of the committee, whose numbers were increasing day after day.
 To discredit Bourguiba, rumors were spread that he received, underhand, funding from many Arab leaders and that he had special relationships with the French embassy in Egypt.
 During his trip to Libya, in spring 1948, the committee removed him from his duties of secretary-general.
 Noting that there were too much ideological differences between the Committee and himself, it only contributed in discrediting his relationship with Cairo Tunisians such as Thameur, with whom his relationship was deteriorating.

 Even in Tunis, his exile in Middle-East, weakened the Tunisian leader: Apart from the ascending of Moncefism, after the removal and exile of Moncef Bey in Pau, the party restructured around Ben Youssef with the help of the newly created Tunisian General Labour Union by Farhat Hached.
 Even though elected president of the party, during the Congress of Dar Slim, held clandestinely in Tunis in October 1948, he was now assisted by three vice-presidents whose goal was to limit the power of the president: Hedi Chaker in Tunis, Youssef Rouissi in Damascus and Habib Thameur in Cairo.
-Having one to the Egyptian capital to support the national struggle abroad, Bourguiba found himself, four years later, weakened politically and marginalized among the Maghrebi Committee in Cairo, exiled and isolated from Tunisia.
+Having gone to the Egyptian capital to support the national struggle abroad, Bourguiba found himself, four years later, weakened politically and marginalized among the Maghrebi Committee in Cairo, exiled and isolated from Tunisia.
 Aware of the importance of the struggle inside the country, he decided to regain Tunis on 8 September 1949.